FerGeraldello/FerGeraldello/README.md

-Hi!👋 My name is **Fernanda Geraldello**, I'm 24 years-old.
-I graduated in Publicity and Advertisiment in 2017.
-Currently I've been studying Developing and Analyzis of Systems and I have a post graduation in Management of Digital Media.
+Hi!👋 My name is **Fernanda Ghirardello**, I'm 29 years-old.
+I graduated in Developing and Analysis of Systems in 2022.

 Here are some ideas to get you started: